-Our other income consists of payments to subsidize our research and development efforts as well as income from the sublicensing of our Amsterdam facility (as from January 2018 onwards).
+Our other income consists of payments to subsidize our research and development efforts as well as income from the sublicensing of our Amsterdam facility.

 Our other expense consists of expenses we incur in relation to our sublicensing income.

 Results of Operations